 Expropriation notices went up Aug.
-10 — one at a vacant home on the 6900-block of 1st Street, the second at a retired pensioner’s home on the 6900-block of 4th Street.
+10 — one at a vacant home on the 6900-block of First Street, the second at a retired pensioner’s home on the 6900-block of Fourth Street.
 Both properties were eligible for the city’s land acquisition program, which sought to purchase dozens of area properties affected by the 2018 freshet that devastated the city.

 Both addresses fall on the water-side of future flood works designed to protect vital industry and city infrastructure from future flooding events, according to chief administrative officer Duncan Redfearn.